SanicTK2/iidxguide/docs/dimensions.md

 Measured from the right edge of 1P button 7 to left edge of 2P button 1 - it should be around **19.0-19.2cm**.
 The edge starts where the button holder (black plastic) ends.
 There is a little bit of a wiggle room as to how buttons are inserted, hence a few millimeters of variance.

-For SP players -- using the above measurement, we can derive that:

-* Rightmost edge of 1P button 7 (or leftmost edge of 2P button 1) is around **9.5 cm** away from the horizontal center of the screen.
+For SP players -- this means that rightmost edge of 1P button 7 (or leftmost edge of 2P button 1) is around **9.5 cm** away from the horizontal center of the screen.

 This assumes that you are using the same size monitor as the arcade, though.
 If your screen is smaller, you'll want to move a little closer to the middle.